 HIV can be treated by taking antiretroviral medication.
 Though it cannot be completely cured, effective treatment means you can live a long healthy life.
 If you start treatment early, after a few months you should have the virus under control.
 This means that you cannot transmit HIV to other people through sexual contact.

-Public Health England recommends that people who are at risk of HIV infection should test regularly.
-Over 77% of new HIV diagnoses among gay and bisexual men were from people who did not test regularly, meaning they may have had the virus for some time without knowing.
+National guidelines recommend that people who are at risk of HIV infection should test regularly.
 A late diagnosis of HIV means the virus has had more time to weaken your immune system.
 An early diagnosis allows you to start treatment early.

 Free HIV testing and treatment is available from the NHS to anyone in the UK.